Tutorial: Review your individual Azure subscription bill

 Screenshot showing usage charges in an invoice.

-In your CSV usage file, filter by MeterName for the corresponding Resource shown on you invoice.
+In your CSV usage file, filter by MeterName for the corresponding Resource shown on your invoice.
 Then, sum the Cost value for items in the column.
 Here's an example that focuses on the meter name (P10 disks) that corresponds to the same line item on the invoice.

 Screenshot showing the summed value for MeterName.